Rev. Ebenezer Phillips

 Mulford House, Up and Down Main Street, An Informal History of East Hampton and Its Old Houses by Jeanette Edwards Rattray 1968

-In 1811thru 1831 Rev. Phillip’s East Hampton home was the Mulford House in the heart of East Hampton Village.
+In 1811thru 1831 Rev. Phillip’s East Hampton home was the Mulford farmhouse in the heart of the East Hampton Village.
 The farmland was rented to Jeremiah and Samuel Miller at the time.
 The home still stands, and today is owned by the East Hampton Historical Society.

 After leaving East Hampton, Rev. Phillips moved to Carmel in Putnam, NY where he died four years later at the age of 48 on February 15, 1834.
 He is buried in Gilead Cemetery, in Carmel, NY.
 Gilead Cemetery is in the New York State and National Register of Historic Places.